GENERAL INFORMATION: 503-823-4000

 If a larger fee is required elsewhere in this Title for any class of permit, the larger fee shall apply, otherwise the fees and charges listed in the Portland Policy Documents shall be paid unless the Transportation Director or Council has granted a specific permit for a different fee All fees, charges, civil penalties, and fines established by authority of this Title will be listed in the Portland Policy Documents, as amended annually by Council effective with the fiscal year budget.
 All fees for recording permits and other documents with the County Recorder shall be paid by the property owner or permittee.

 A. Engineering and superintendence services in connection with public improvement projects shall be charged in accordance with Portland Policy Document TRN 3.450 – Transportation Fee Schedule.
-The City Engineer shall review actual yearly program costs of engineering and superintendence to insure that only usual and ordinary costs are included and adjust the rates accordingly.
+Director of the Bureau of Transportation shall review actual yearly program costs of engineering and superintendence to ensure that only usual and ordinary costs are included and adjust the rates accordingly.

 The Bureau of Transportation shall establish fees which recover the Bureau of Transportation’s costs of participating in pre-application conferences and reviewing applications for land use approvals which are required by either Title 33 or Title 34 of the Code of the City of Portland.